manetu/temporal-clojure-sdk/README.md

 ### Status

-**Alpha**

-This SDK is battle-tested and used in production but is undergoing active development and is subject to breaking changes (*).
-Some features such as Child-Workflows and Updates are currently missing.
+**Stable**

-> (*) We will always bump at least the minor version when breaking changes are introduced and include a release note.
+This SDK is feature complete with a stable API and used in production.
+Any future breaking changes will be managed by bumping at least the minor version and including a release note.

 ### Clojure SDK